Ready to speak to one of the team?

 One issue that many young adults have to deal with is the eruption of their wisdom teeth.
 For many, this rite of passage causes little issue other than temporary discomfort, but, unfortunately, in some cases wisdom teeth impaction can cause problems.

-Nick Ross, Partner at City Bridge Dental, discusses some of the questions we often get about wisdom teeth below.
+Nick Ross, a Lead Dentist at City Bridge Dental, discusses some of the questions we often get about wisdom teeth below.

 Wisdom teeth, also known as the ‘third molar’, are the last teeth to emerge.
 Molar teeth come through at the back of the mouth and the third molars usually emerge at the back of the mouth, between the ages of 17 and 25.
 Whilst not everybody gets wisdom teeth, we can get up to two on top and up to two on the bottom.